-At the start of each year, there’s usually a lot of chatter about goals and resolutions — and many of us set healthy intentions for staying active in the months ahead.
-By February though, it’s common for some of that new year enthusiasm and momentum to subside, whether it’s because life is busy or the novelty of the program just isn’t so novel anymore.
+Many of us have experienced setting healthy intentions for staying active in the months ahead — only to shortly after have that enthusiasm and momentum subside, whether it’s because life is busy or the novelty of the program just isn’t so novel anymore.

 We asked Lyew and a few other Life Time experts to share their best tips for falling in love with exercise for the long haul.